 We all have our preferences when it comes to lure colors for northern pike fishing.
-But what is the theory behind all these colors?
-Is there a color for pike fishing that works best?
-Are these colors designed to catch more anglers then fish?
-Does it make any difference what color you use?
-Here are five things to consider when choosing a color.
+But what is the theory behind all these lure colors?
+Is there a lure color for pike fishing that works best?
+Are these lure colors designed to catch more anglers then fish?
+Does it make any difference what lure color you use?
+Here are five things to consider when choosing a Northern Pike fishing lure.

 2. Does Lure Detail Matter